Good Indoor Air Quality (IAQ) is Critically Important in Hospitality

 The U.S. Green Building Council (USGBC) works to promote cost-efficient and resource-saving green building design, construction, and operations, with the goal of protecting the global environment and human health.
 Green buildings use on average 26% less energy, emit 33% less carbon dioxide, use 30% less indoor water, and send 50%-75% less solid waste to landfills and incinerators.
 The opportunities for hospitality venues to integrate green building strategies into their design, construction, and daily operations makes business sense, and a company’s commitment to sustainability can boost its appeal among consumers.

 AAF Flanders can assist you in the processes required to earn Leadership in Energy and Environmental Design (LEED) credits.
 The LEED Green Building Rating System™, administered by USGBC, is the nationally accepted benchmark for designing and sustaining green buildings.
 Contact your AAF Flanders representative to find out more.

 Optimize Your Filtration and Improve Your Environment

-Air filtration systems in hotels must handle relatively large volumes of air.
+Air filtration systems in hotels must handle large volumes of air.
 Approximately 50% of a building’s energy consumption goes to the heating, cooling, and moving of air.
-In considering the Total Cost of Ownership (TCO), it is important to keep in mind that in order to have a cost-effective building, planning maintenance is an important step in maintaining energy efficiency, minimizing costly downtime, and extending the lifespan of your equipment.
+In considering the Total Cost of Ownership (TCO), it is important to keep in mind that a cost-effective building requires that maintenance be planned to maintain energy efficiency, minimize costly downtime, and extend the lifespan of your equipment.